 Similarly, there are no irreplaceable persons, for we all have a part in sustaining the Household Body.
 Dr. Paul Brand (1914-2003 AD) was a famous Christian medical missionary with lepers for many years in India.
 He was a pioneer in developing tendon transfer techniques for use in the hands of those with leprosy.
 He wrote, "In our society, a janitor has little status because he is so replaceable.
 Thus, we pay the janitor less and tend to look down upon him.
 But the body's division of labor is not based on status; status is, in fact, immaterial to the task people perform.
 The body's janitors are indispensable."✞

 In the Body of Christ, developing Christian friendships strengthen one's faith.
-While developing and maintaining friendships takes time and effort, good friends can improve your mood, help you to reach your goals, reduce your stress and depression.
+While developing and maintaining friendships takes time and effort, good friends can improve your mood, help you reach your goals, and reduce stress and depression.
 They can support you through tough times, encourage you as you age, boost your self-worth.
 They can help you focus on others, not yourself, and pay attention to what is going on.
 So, developing Christian relationships has long term beneficial effects.
 During the Vietnam Conflict, the Vietcong tried to break the spirit of American prisoners of war.
 Even under torture, it was not their patriotism or conviction that sustained them as much as their friendships with other soldiers in their unit.
 Solitary confinement away from their comrades and disrupted friendships dragged down their fighting spirit more than physical hardship or even torture.✞

 In the Body of Christ, body ministries combine like the separate limbs and organs in the human body to be active and to grow.
 Ministries combine to fulfill particular roles, like the organs and limbs that work together in a human body.
 Though each part is unique, all body ministries combine to act as one single person.
 Saint Paul explains in 1 Corinthians 12.12, "The body is a unit, though it comprises many parts, and though its parts are many, they form one body.
 So it is with Christ."✞

 Members of the Household Body siphon their strength not only from Christ but also from one another.
-Like a bicycle wheel, the Mystical Body is most effective when its spokes are attached to the Jesus hub at the center, and their Christian friends at the rim.
+Like a bicycle wheel, the Mystical Body is most effective when its spokes are attached to the center's Jesus hub and their Christian friends at the rim.
 The very first example of body ministries was the group of twelve disciples gathered together by Jesus.
 Lewis Garnsworthy, when Bishop of Toronto, asked his clergy to follow our Lord's example and invite twelve lay people into shared leadership for mutual support and encouragement.
 In reality, many body ministries need to combine to make the church more effective.✞